The Holly Crochet Earwarmer (Free Crochet Pattern)

 Skill Level

-This bobble technique is remarkably easy to do, and if you make the pattern yourself I think you might just find this trick as neat as I did.
-But, if the idea of turning the bobbles inside out has you a bit skeptical, go ahead and try making a swatch(in any basic stitch) and adding a few bobbles to try the idea out for yourself.
-That way you can get comfortable with the idea in just a few minutes before committing to the 1-2 hours or so that the earwarmer will probably take.
+But, if the idea of turning the bobbles inside out has you a bit skeptical, go ahead and try making a swatch (in any basic stitch) and adding a few bobbles to try the idea out for yourself.

-Basically, the techniques used in this crochet earwarmer are all one step away from very basic stitches.
+Basically, the techniques used in this crochet ear warmer are all one step away from very basic stitches.
 Or, to put it another way, basic stitches with a twist…

 Considering the fact that this project is done in rows and joined with one small seam, I think it’s well within your reach to try it even as a beginner.
 I wouldn’t make it your first project ever, but as a small and relatively quick accessory it’s a good choice for trying these techniques if they’re new to you.